Generic Name: oxazepam

 Your doctor may want to take special care if you have any of these conditions.

 Tell your doctor if you drink alcohol regularly.
-Alcohol may increase the effects of Serepax.
+Alcohol may increase the effects of Murelax.

 Tell your doctor if you plan to have surgery.

-If you have not told your doctor about any of the above, tell them before you take any medicine.
+If you have not told your doctor about any of the above, tell them before you take any Murelax.

 Taking other medicines